+Lessen Title, Characteristics of Thomas Coometry

+Lesson Inte: Characteristics of ineme: Geometry

+quadrilaterals

+Lesson Number: M2-L057 Class: SSS 2 Time: 40 minutes

+Learning Outcomes Preparation

-Lesson Title: Characteristics of quadrilaterals Theme: Geometry Lesson Number: M2-L057 Class: SSS 2 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify and describe characteristics of quadrilaterals: square, rectangle, rhombus, parallelogram, kites, and trapezium.
-Differentiate between types of quadrilaterals.
-Preparation Draw the 6 sh board. apes in Opening on the
+By the end of the lesson, pupils  🕄 Draw the 6 sh apes in Opening on the

+will be able to: 📂 board.

+1. Identify and describe characteristics

+of quadrilaterals: square, rectangle,

+rhombus, parallelogram, kites, and

+trapezium.

+2. Differentiate between types of

+quadrilaterals.